udayallu/MachineLearning/README.md

 ### Regression -
 Predicting a real numeric value for an entity with a given set of features.
 ### Clustering -
+Finding paterns of the similar object.
 Grouping entities with similar features.